metno/weamyl-metcap/README.md

 ```
 On first run this process will take several minutes as it
 builds and starts the containers.
 It will also create the directory
 $HOME/metcap.
+Note the admonition to use the official versoin of docker as using other versions may lead to faulty installation of the METCAP API.

-Once done, you should have two running Docker containers.
+Once done, you must check that $HOME/metcap has been created.

+You should also have two running Docker containers.
 Check that is so by executing:

 ```
 docker ps